Stop the Pioneer Trail/I-95 Interchange in Florida

 $30,000 goal

 The Urgency: In February 2022, the St. Johns River Water Management District (SJRWMD) and Florida Department of Environmental Protection (FDEP) received permit applications from the Florida Department of Transportation (FDOT) for this dreaded I-95 Interchange project.
-We believe that they could receive approval as soon as a few weeks, and begin clearing wetlands in a few months.
-We also believe that the FDOT is using federal money they received in direct violation of Biden-administration policy and executive orders, including ones demanding projects not contribute to significant ecological damage and instead consider environmental justice and better alternatives.
+Our group challenged the permit and won at the administrative hearing level, only to have the decision overturned by the state in a travesty of justice.
+But we can and are still challenging federal permits, because we believe that the FDOT is using federal money they received in direct violation of administration policy and executive orders, including ones demanding projects not contribute to significant ecological damage and instead consider environmental justice and better alternatives.

 The Ask: Ultimately, we request that all state and federal agencies (SJRWMD, FDEP, DOT, FHWA, EPA, etc.) deny permits needed for this project to proceed, and strip all federal funding for it (jurisdiction which they have as the project affects a federal highway near navigable waters).
 This will not only protect this sensitive ecological basin and the quality of life of people living there, but also limit future harm to endangered species as nearby development sprawl will be less likely without the improvident interchange access.